 - Garnish with roasted herbs, an extra sprinkling of sea salt, and finely grated feta cheese.

-I had a fabulous time creating this Acorn Squash with Swanson Maple Cream Filling recipe, it tastes so gourmet with all that maple and bacon flavor packed into a one dish!
-I hope you enjoy!
+Enjoy our Acorn Squash with Maple Cream Filling Recipe, it tastes so gourmet with all that maple and bacon flavor packed into a one dish!